pattersonconsulting/pattersonconsulting.github.io/blog_markdown_source/quantatec_cube_technical_blog_draft_v2_jan_2024.md

 > Truck 829 was running above the speed limit of 65 MPG on average.

 Depending on how we want to display the above information to the user, we might have another post-analysis prompt that re-wrote the above answer in a certain way, or we might ask several questions and then combine all of their answers into a final augmented prompt to synthesize a summary report.
+The embedded video below shows an example of what a finished report could look like.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/3_DkaCuCdvY?si=UPjb85OVBrhQwxv5" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 # Summary and Webinar